1961 Philippine general election

 Presidential, legislative and local elections were held on November 14, 1961 in the Philippines.
 Incumbent President Carlos P. Garcia lost his opportunity for a second full term as President of the Philippines to Vice President President Diosdado Macapagal.
-His running mate, Senator Sergio Osmeña, Jr. lost to Senator Emmanuel Pelaez.
+His running mate, Senator Gil J. Puyat lost to Senator Emmanuel Pelaez.
+Independent Candidate Cebu City Mayor Sergio Osmeña, Jr. ran for Vice President also lost by a narrow margin.
 Six candidates ran for president, four of whom were "nuisance" candidates.
 This was the only election in Philippine electoral history in which a vice-president defeated the incumbent president.